pyscf/pyscf-forge/CONTRIBUTING.md

   errors.
 It is important to avoid creating files or directories that already exist in the PySCF core branch.

+* Dependencies.
+  There is no restriction on adding dependencies.
+However, dependencies can sometimes leads to conflicts in certain packages.
+Therefore, please add dependencies cautiously and only include necessary libraries.
+If dependencies cause installation issues, your feature might be removed (see the next rule).

 * Module compatibility and removal policy.
   If a module causes installation or compatibility issues with existing modules or those in the PySCF core branch, a post will be created on GitHub issue board to address the problem.
 Features may be removed without notifying to the contributor.

-* Compiling C/C++ extensions
+* Compiling C/C++ extensions.
   You can utilize CMake or `setuptools.Extension` in setup.py within the PySCF-forge to compile simple extensions.
 For complex compiling configurations, it is advisable to release the feature as a PySCF extension.
 C/C++ libraries should be compiled and placed under the directory `pyscf-forge/pyscf/lib`.
   This is the location where .so files will be packaged in wheel.

-## How to prompt to PySCF core branch
+## How to transfer a feature to PySCF core branch?

-After a feature has been added to PySCF-forge for over 6 months, developers can submit a request to transfer the feature to the PySCF core branch.
+After a feature has been added to PySCF-forge for over 6 months, developers can open an issue to request transferring the feature to the PySCF core branch.
 The proposal template can be accessed at (TBD).
 The proposal will be reviewed during the PySCF board meetings, held approximately every 3 months.

 ---